shmlktz/git-ignore-ds_store/README.md

 vi ~/.gitignore
 ```

-## 2. Add the files git should ignore
+## 2. Add the files that git should ignore
 ### 2.1.
 Hit the i key on your keyboard to write to the file
 ### 2.2.
 Add the .DS_Store file on a new line on the bottom of the file
 ```